Last updated on Oct 18, 2021

 Remote Proofreading Jobs and 26 Places to Find Them

 With working from home becoming more common than ever before, remote proofreading jobs are gaining a lot of traction.
-Amongst the online jobs available, checking from grammatical and spelling mistakes sounds like one of the easiest ones to pick up.
-But what exactly does this kind of work entail, how much would it earn, and most importantly, how do you find legitimate as well as rewarding remote proofreading jobs?
+Amongst the online jobs you can do, checking grammatical and spelling mistakes sounds like one of the easiest ones to pick up.
+But what exactly does this kind of work entail, how much would it earn, and most importantly, how do you search for legitimate as well as rewarding proofreader jobs?
 These are all valid questions, the answers to which you can find right here.

 What is proofreading?

 Luckily, you don’t have to go through intensive training or education to become a proofreader.
-You can start proofreading without any qualifications whatsoever, although some credentials do make your profile much more appealing to potential clients.
+Preferably, you'd have a bachelor's degree in English, Journalism, or a field relevant to the kind of content your hope of proofread.
+(To proofread for a medical company, you'd need background in medicine, for example.)
+Other than that, a certificate of completion for a proofreading course can make your profile much more appealing to potential clients.
 To get started on the right foot, consider:

 🎓 Taking a training course via societies such as the Editorial Freelancers Association;